This is the secret to a successful LinkedIn InMail

 • Use the word “connecting” instead of “meeting”

-• Send a connection request and then immediately follow with a sales pitch
+• Send a connection request and then instantly follow with a sales pitch

 • Establish a two-way conversation